-Finding an affordable health insurance plan is often one of the most challenging and frustrating experiences you’ll have to go through.
-Now, if you are living with a pre-existing condition or chronic illness, that frustration will almost certainly double.
-If you are one of the millions of Americans looking to find affordable private health insurance to cover your pre-existing conditions, here’s what you need to know.
+Finding an affordable health insurance plan can be a challenging task.
+If you are living with a pre-existing condition or chronic illness, it becomes even more difficult.
+If you are one of the millions of Americans looking to find affordable private health insurance to cover your pre-existing conditions, then there are a few things you should keep in mind.

 Health Insurance And Pre-Existing Conditions

 Before getting started, it’s a good idea to have a background on the relationship between health insurance and pre-existing conditions.

 Prior to 2014, when the Affordable Care Act went into effect, health insurance companies were loosely regulated.
 Meaning, they were able to do whatever they wanted to boost their profits, which was bad news for high-risk individuals.